Deliveries go smoothly, until the day one doesn’t:

 How Goods in Transit Insurance Actually Works

-Goods in transit insurance isn’t complicated, but most people don’t use it because no one explains how it fits into the actual delivery process.
+Most people don’t use GIT Insurance because no one explains how it fits into the actual delivery process.

 1. You Book a Delivery